Kirbologist/Raman-Scattering-Code-Conversion/README.md

   - Use `quad-double` for calculating T-matrices with quad precision (using C++'s `long double` type) and calculating the electric fields with double precision.
   - Use `mp-double` for calculating T-matrices with arbitrary precision and calculating the electric fields with double precision.
 - `Print output to file` is a `yes`/`no` parameter.
 If `yes`, the program writes the output to `output/results.txt`.
 Otherwise, it doesn't write to any file.

-The 'build' parameters requires the program to be recompiled to apply any changes (run `make clean` to clear all the compiled code and then run `make`).
-Here's what each 'build' parameter does:
-- `No. of threads` is the number of computer threads used to perform the calculations.
-Please use `lscpu` to check how many threads are available on your computer; using more threads than there are available may lead to unexpected results.
-By default, this parameter is 1.
-- `No. of bits of precision` is the number of bits used for the significand/mantissa used by the arbitrary-precision type (i.e. its precision).
-The precision allowed is only limited by the amount of memory available on your computer.
-By default, this parameter is 113 (the number of significand bits in quadruple precision).

 ## Progress